|

 He was

-born, lived, and enlisted in Dover.
-He was
+born, lived, and enlisted in Dover, and was christened

 the son of Mrs Emily Manser Coveney, from 2 Arthur's